 WHO WE ARE

-All of our cadets get to wear the traditional Royal Navy Number 1 uniform as well as being the first cadet unit to be issued with the current PCS working uniform issued by the Royal Navy.
-The cadets take part in parades and community activities including the annual Remembrance Day events – our cadets on parade in November 2016 even appeared in the national press.
+All of our cadets get to wear the traditional Royal Navy Number 1 uniform as well as being the first cadet unit to be issued with the current PCS working uniform used by the Royal Navy.
+The cadets take part in parades and community activities including the annual Remembrance Day events.

 WHAT WE DO